Academic Catalog

 Disbursements and Refund Checks

-Once the student is admitted into an eligible program and the financial aid file is complete, all aid usually disburses into the student’s student account between Week 3 and Week 8 of the term or later, depending upon when all documentation is received.
-If the disbursement creates a credit balance, a refund check will automatically be processed.
-The refund check should arrive to the address the student has on file within 7 to 10 days after the disbursement is made.
+Once the student is admitted into an eligible program and the financial aid file is complete, all financial aid usually disburses into the student’s student account on the Monday following the add-drop date, depending upon when all documentation is received.
+(The add-drop date will always be the 10th of the month, unless it lands on the weekend, then it will be the following business day).
+If the disbursement creates a credit balance, a refund will automatically be processed.
+The refund should arrive to the address the student has on file or, if the student has signed up for ACH, the refund should arrive to the student's bank account within 7 to 14 days after the disbursement is made.

 Equitable Treatment

 Los Angeles Pacific University does not discriminate on the basis of race, color, national origin, sex, age, disability, or status as a veteran in any of its policies, practices, or procedures.
 Appeal procedures exist for anyone who feels that a violation of the above has occurred.
-Contact the director of student financial services for further information.
+Contact the Director of Student Accounts or the Director of Financial Aid for further information.

 Release of Records